 - Get togethers that focus on talking and socializing for its own sake, maybe with a light activity thrown in

-- Get togethers that revolve around doing an activity, one that gets in the way of conversation
+- Get togethers that revolve around doing an activity, one that can get in the way of conversation

 - Events that aren't really social meet ups, but are being advertised through the site